pranavrele/gist/README.md

 <footer class="footer animated fadeInUp">
 ```

-Please note animations may not work within Safari.
-Firefox and Chrome are receptive of animations.

 ### Contact Me

 If there are any bugs found or would like to request new additions please feel free to send me an [Email](mailto:pranavrele@gmail.com) or send me a message via [Twitter](https://twitter.com/pranavrele).